 Professional services under milestone contracts are accounted for using the percentage of completion method.
-As soon as the outcome of a contract can be estimated reliably, contract revenue is recognized in the statement of operations in proportion to the stage of completion of the contract.
+As soon as the outcome of a contract can be estimated reliably, contract revenue is recognized in the combined statement of operations in proportion to the stage of completion of the contract.
 Contract costs are expensed as incurred.
 Contract costs include all amounts that relate directly to the specific contract, are attributable to contract activity, and are specifically chargeable to the customer under the terms of the contract.

-Professional services are also contracted on the fixed fee and in some cases on a time and materials basis.
+Professional services are also contracted on the fixed fee and time and materials basis.
 Fixed fees are paid monthly, in phases, or upon acceptance of deliverables.
 The Company's time and materials contracts are paid weekly or monthly based on hours worked.
 Revenue on time and material contracts is recognized based on a fixed hourly rate as direct labor hours are expended.
 Materials, or other specified direct costs, are reimbursed as actual costs and may include markup.
 The Company has elected the practical expedient to recognize revenue for the right to invoice because the Company's right to consideration corresponds directly with the value to the customer of the performance completed to date.
-For fixed fee contracts provided by in house personnel, the Company recognizes revenue evenly over the service period using a time-based measure because the Company is providing continuous service.
-Because the Company's contracts have an expected duration of one year or less, the Company has elected the practical expedient in ASC 606-10-50-14(a) to not disclose information about its remaining performance obligations.
+For fixed fee contracts including maintenance service provided by in house personnel, the Company recognizes revenue evenly over the service period using a time-based measure because the Company is providing continuous service.
+Because the Company's contracts have an expected duration of one year or less, the Company has elected the practical expedient in ASC 606-10-

+50-14(a) to not disclose information about its remaining performance obligations.
 Anticipated losses are recognized as soon as they become known.
-For the period ended March 31, 2023 (Successor), period ended March 14, 2023 (Predecessor) and three months ended March 31, 2022 (Predecessor), the Company did not incur any such losses.
+For the years ended December 31, 2022 and 2021, the Company did not incur any such losses.
 These amounts are based on known and estimated factors.